-- (h) The investigator may, as part of her/his report, make recommendations for resolution of the complaint. - (i) The investigator's report will not be placed on an employee's file.
+he) The investigator may should, as part of her/his their report, make recommendations for resolution of the complaint findings in relation to possible breaches of VIU policies.

+if) The investigator's report will not be placed on an employee's file.

-14.4.6 Findings
+14.42.6 Findings

-14.4.6.1 The employer will make a written determination based upon the facts and recommendation, if any, within ten (10) working days of the receipt of the Investigator's report.
+14.42.6.1 The employer will make a written determination based upon the factsand recommendation, if any, findings of the investigation within ten (10) working days of the receipt of the Investigator's report.
 If necessary, this timeline may be extended by mutual agreement between the local parties.

-14.4.6.2 The determination will:
+14.42.6.2 The determination will:

-- (a) state the action(s), if any, to be taken or required by the employer. - (b) include, where appropriate, a statement of exoneration.
+(a) state the action(s), if any, to be taken or required by the employer.

+(b) include, where appropriate, a statement of exoneration.

-14.4.7 Rights of the Parties
+14.42.7 Rights of the Parties

-Should a complainant file a complaint under the provisions of the Human Rights Code, it is understood that the Human Rights Code complaint will be set aside until such time as the procedures under this Article have been completed.
+Should a complainant file a complaint under the provisions of the Human Rights Code, it is understood that the Human Rights Code, section 25 of the Human Rights Code will apply. complaint will be set aside until such time as the procedures under this Article have been completed.

-Where an allegation includes both complaints under the Human Rights Code and a personal harassment complaint, the local parties may agree to have the Investigator investigate all of the complaints, in order to relieve against expense and duality of process.
+Where an allegation includes both complaints under the Human Rights-Code and a personal harassment complaint, the local parties may agree tohave the Investigator investigate all of the complaints, in order to relieveagainst expense and duality of process.

-14.4.8 The above noted procedure does not restrict:
+14.42.8 The above noted procedure does not restrict: